John W. Liebenstein

 John W. Liebenstein (December 28, 1845 – September 8, 1924) was an American businessman and politician.
+He was a member of the Wisconsin State Assembly.

-Born in what is now Baden, Germany, Liebenstein emigrated with his parents to the United States, in 1847 and settled in what is now Milwaukee, Wisconsin.
-Eventually, Liebenstein settled in the town of Scott, Sheboygan County, Wisconsin.
-During the American Civil War, he enlisted in the 26th Wisconsin Volunteer Infantry Regiment and was a private.
-Liebenstein went to what is now Baldwin Wallace University in Berea, Ohio for two years.
+Born in what is now Baden, Germany, Liebenstein emigrated with his parents to the United States in 1847 and settled in what is now Milwaukee, Wisconsin.
+Eventually, he moved to Scott, Sheboygan County, Wisconsin.

+During the American Civil War, Liebenstein enlisted in the 26th Wisconsin Volunteer Infantry Regiment and was a private.
+He attended Baldwin Wallace University for two years.

 Liebenstein operated a sawmill and was in the insurance business.
-Liebenstein served as chairman of the Scott Town Board.
-He also served on the school board.
-Liebenstein served on the Sheboygan County Board of Supervisors.
-In 1893, Liebenstein served in the Wisconsin State Assembly and was a Democrat.
+He served as chairman of the Scott Town Board.
+He also served on the school board and the Sheboygan County Board of Supervisors.
+In 1893, Liebenstein was in the Wisconsin State Assembly as a Democrat.

 Liebenstein died at his home in Batavia, Wisconsin.